-Spring 2014
+Spring 2015

-This course is intended to provide systems engineers with management and project control skills required to formulate and manage large, complex projects.
+This course is intended to provide engineers with systems management and project control skills required to formulate and manage large, complex projects.
 The initial part of the semester will be devoted to the development and demonstration of individual ability to use engineering management tools, as well as to exercise control on the trade off performance, cost, and scheduling of a project.
-The second part of the course turns the focus to prepare system engineers to face team competition in an engineering project proposal.
+The second part of the course turns the focus to preparing engineers to face team competition in a project proposal situation.
 In this phase, team leaders will be chosen based upon individual performance on the midterm exam and homework, and will then select their teammates.
 All teams will be given a common engineering management problem and will bid for the contract at the end of the semester.
 I will act as the procurement executive of a large company that has published the request for proposal (RFP) and will assign grades based upon the merits of each team submission.